Commonwealth of Pennsylvania Registration for Assistants

 Question: What types of training or continuing education should the Assistant attend and how often?

+The Assistant is assigned only duties and responsibilities for which the Assistant has been specifically trained and which the Assistant is qualified to perform.
 Initial task analysis by the Licensee/Supervisor should determine the training, practicum and/or continuing education needed.
 A minimum of 20 hours of practical training for each duty is required.
 Employee review should contain suggestions for further education.
 The Assistant must be fully aware of standards of practice, conduct and ethics.
+If the Licensee/Supervisor feels additional education is needed for the Assistant, the Assistant may be required to take specific courses.
+The Pa.
+Licensure Board does not require formal continuing education for Assistants.

 Assistants are not licensed by the Board, but are registered under the Licensee/Supervisor.
 Therefore, formal CEUs are not required.